Robr7598/Trending_Collections/README.md

 # QUESTIONS AND ANSWERS:

 1. Handles user authentication:
    A username/password style of authentication is a universal model, can be used for anything(social media, banking etc).
 Considering this, yes, a database is required.
-I would prefer to use MongoDB for this considering it's simplicity, accessibility and the amount of documentation/tools available for it.
-With MongoDB, I would use the mongoose ODM to facilitate database operation.
-My schema would be simple here, a name, email(username) and password.
+I would prefer to use MongoDB for this considering its simplicity, accessibility and the amount of documentation/tools available for it.
+With MongoDB, I would use the mongoose ODM to facilitate database operations.
+My schema would be simple here, username(email) and a password.
+There will be a restriction on the no of characters and type of characters in the password, it'll be validated before being stored in the db.
 Schema would be:

    var UserSchema = new Schema({
-   fullName: {
-   type: String,
-   required: true
-   },
    email: {
    type: String,
    unique: true,